architector1324/project-demiurg/examples/examples.md

 ```

 #### **2. Demonstration Goal / What was intended to be shown**
-This example vividly demonstrates SRGE's ability to **generate ontologies for specific fictional universes**, as well as to model complex socio-technological systems, capturing the "atmosphere" and key themes of the original world.
+This example vividly demonstrates SRGE's ability to **generate realities for specific fictional universes, guided by SRGC**, as well as to model complex socio-technological systems, capturing the "atmosphere" and key themes of the original world.

 #### **3. Generated JSON World**